From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 \subsubsection{Language and Toolchain Knowledge}

-We first evaluate whether LLMs possess the foundational knowledge required to author programs in ZK languages.
-To construct this evaluation, we curate a knowledge base covering the two most widely used languages, Circom and Noir.
-As shown in the left side of \F~\ref{fig:zk-eval-overview-p1}, sources are collected through automated web crawling of official documentation, including language specifications, tutorials, and API references (e.g., \texttt{circomlib}~\cite{circomlib} for Circom and the Noir standard library).
-In addition, we manually gather publicly available examples from GitHub repositories~\cite{circomkitexamples, circomexample, noirexamples, circuitexamples} and online tutorials~\cite{circomerhant} to ensure coverage of idiomatic usage.
+We first evaluate whether LLMs possess the foundational knowledge required to author ZK programs.
+As shown in the left side of \F~\ref{fig:zk-eval-overview}, sources are collected through web crawling of official documentation, including language specifications, tutorials, and API references (e.g., Circom's \texttt{circomlib}~\cite{circomlib} and the Noir's \texttt{stdlib}).
+Additionally, we gather publicly available pedagogical examples from GitHub repositories~\cite{circomkitexamples, circomexample, noirexamples, circuitexamples} and online tutorials~\cite{circomerhant} to increase coverage of idiomatic usage.
+This yields 51 documents for Circom and 40 for Noir.

-Based on this knowledge base, as shown in the middle of \F~\ref{fig:zk-eval-overview-p1}, we design a pipeline to automatically generate multiple-choice questions, a format widely adopted in prior evaluations of language models~\cite{hendrycks2020measuring,myrzakhan2024open, zellers2019hellaswag,clark2018think}.
+Based on this knowledge base, we then design a pipeline to automatically generate multiple-choice questions, a format widely adopted in prior evaluations of language models~\cite{hendrycks2020measuring,myrzakhan2024open, zellers2019hellaswag,clark2018think}.
 Inspired by earlier work on LLM-driven question generation~\cite{liu2020asking,abbasiantaeb2024let,long2024llms, ji2025measuring}, our pipeline iteratively samples subsets of documents and provides them to a large model, which composes candidate questions and answers.
 This process is repeated until the full document collection has been exhaustively covered, producing a diverse set of drafts.